fabioanza/COVID19_Italy/README.md

 # What else is in it?

 - Two figures which will be loaded into COVID19_CompartmentalModels.ipynb to explains some basic concepts: Overview.png and SIR_Graphic.png
-- A folder Fit_Data where the output of COVID19_Italy_DataAnalysis.ipynb will be stored in the form of CSV files.
+- A folder Fit_Data where the output of COVID19_Italy_DataAnalysis.ipynb will be stored in the form of .CSV files.
 These files are organized in two sub-folders: Indicators, Regions, where the respective data are stored.
+- A folder Plots where the output of COVID19_Italy_Plots.ipynb will be saved, in the form of a .PNG file.
+These plots are organized in subfolders, consistently with the way the data is analized: ByRegion and ByIndicator